jrwarwick/heartbeat-monitor/README.md

 Hopefully putting this all into one single simple docker image so it is quick and easy to set up and throw away.

+It seems like the only sensible thing to do is have an environment file for docker, but you could technically set everything via -e arguments on the docker run invocation.

 # Examples
 docker launch: